I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_additional_ie.md

 ## Members

 `Header`

 The type, revision, and size of the DOT11_ADDITIONAL_IE structure.
 This member is formatted as an
      <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.

 The miniport driver must set the members of
      <b>Header</b> to the following values:

+For more information about these members, see
+     <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a>.

 `uBeaconIEsLength`

 The length of the additional IEs, in bytes, in the beacon frame sent by the NIC.
-The default value is 0.
+The default value
+     is 0.

 `uBeaconIEsOffset`

 The offset of the additional IEs, in bytes, in the beacon frame sent by the NIC.
-This offset is relative to the start of the buffer that contains the DOT11_ADDITIONAL_IE structure.
+This offset is
+     relative to the start of the buffer that contains the DOT11_ADDITIONAL_IE structure.
 The default value is 0.

 `uResponseIEsLength`

 The length of the additional IEs, in bytes, in the probe response frame sent by the NIC.
+The
-The default value is 0.
+     default value is 0.

 `uResponseIEsOffset`

 The offset of the additional IEs, in bytes, in the probe response frame sent by the NIC.
+This
-This offset is relative to the start of the buffer that contains the DOT11_ADDITIONAL_IE structure.
+     offset is relative to the start of the buffer that contains the DOT11_ADDITIONAL_IE structure.
 The default value is 0.

 ## Remarks
 This structure is used with
     <a href="https://msdn.microsoft.com/library/windows/hardware/ff569103">OID_DOT11_ADDITIONAL_IE</a>.

 The miniport driver should reset the members of the DOT11_ADDITIONAL_IE structure to the default